 When to Mow After Overseeding

 A lawn enthusiast knows timing is everything, so it’s no wonder you’re curious to know when to mow after overseeding.
-Find out what you should be doing leading up to the first mow after seeding to encourage a successful growth and a beautiful lawn.
+Find out what you should be doing leading up to the first mow after seeding to encourage successful growth and a beautiful lawn.

-A Step by Step Timeline For Mowing After Overseeding
+A Step-by-Step Timeline For Mowing After Overseeding

 Day 1: Overseed Your Lawn (And Aerate If Possible)

 Overseeding is as simple as it sounds.
 Choose your grass seed type and spread more than normal across the parts of your lawn that you’d like to see healthier in the springtime.
 You will have the most success with your overseeding if you combine the process with aerating.
+Aerating helps the seeds get a better foothold in the soil and encourages better root growth.

 Days 1 through 3: Water Your Lawn Frequently